 5: The office flirt.

-The funnest of all descriptions is that, working at home with your two year old is like having an office flirt.
-They find ways to visit your desk without reason, or linger at your side a little too long.
-This is one occurrence where it’s okay to give into the temptation of an “employee” hug.
+The funniest of all descriptions is that working at home with your two-year-old is like having an office flirt.
+They find ways to visit your desk without reason or linger at your side a little too long.
+This is one occurrence where it’s okay to give in to the temptation of an “employee” hug.

 A note about work at home moms…